nextcloud/android/SETUP.md

     - Windows: ```gradlew.bat clean build```
     - Mac OS/Linux: ```./gradlew clean build```

 The first time the Gradle wrapper is called, the correct Gradle version will be downloaded automatically.
-That requires a working Internet connection.
+This requires a working Internet connection.

 The generated APK file is saved in android/build/outputs/apk as android-debug.apk